DataBiosphere/terra-scientific-pipelines-service/README.md

 ### Local development

 To run locally:
-1. Make sure you have the requirements (below) installed.
+1. Make sure you have the requirements installed from above.
 We recommend IntelliJ as an IDE.
-2. Clone the repo
+2. Clone the repo (if you see broken inputs build the project to get the generated sources)
 3. Run the commands in `scripts/postgres-init.sql` in your local postgres instance.
 You will need to be authenticated to access Vault.
 4. Run `scripts/write-config.sh`
 5. Run `./gradlew bootRun`
 6. Navigate to [http://localhost:8080/#](http://localhost:8080/#)

+### Running Tests/Linter Locally
+- Testing
+  - Run `./gradlew service:test` to run tests
+- Linting
+  - Run `./gradlew spotlessCheck` to run linter checks
+  - Run `./gradlew :service:spotlessApply` to apply fix any issues the linter finds

 ### Running SonarQube locally